Authorization and the Microsoft Graph Security API

 - To make the application work again in tenant T1, the admin of tenant T1 must explicitly grant permissions P1 and P2 to the application.

-Register an application in the Azure AD v2.0 endpoint
+Register an application with the Microsoft identity platform endpoint

-To register an application to the Azure AD v2.0 endpoint, you'll need:
+To register an application to the Microsoft identity platform endpoint, you'll need:

 - Application name - A string used for the application name.